horgh/irc/README.md

-This is a collection of IRC programs/libraries written in Go.
-It includes a minimal client library as well as packages that add functionality to the client.
+This is a collection of IRC programs and libraries written in Go.
+It includes a library for working with the IRC protocol (decoding/encoding).
+There is also a client library and packages that add functionality to the client.

 The repository also includes sample clients using the library.
-I am also thinking about writing a daemon.

 # Packages

 ## irc
-This packages includes functionality common to both clients and servers, such as parsing and configuration file loading.
+This package provides functionality for working with the IRC protocol.
+Specifically, it allows you to decode and encode IRC messages.

 ## irc/client
-Client library.
+This package is an IRC client library.

 My intention is to be able to write IRC bots in Go.
 I've done so in Tcl and Perl in the past, but these days I like to write Go.

 It is basic and only supports what I need for my bots.
 I add features as I need them.

 You can create a package which add to client.Hooks via an init function, and the package will call your hook for every IRC message.
 I define an IRC message as any line received from an IRC server.
 This means you can create a package that takes action based on anything that occurs on IRC.
 I intend it as a way to "script" bots.

-## irc/ircd
-A daemon.

 ### Client package: irc/duckduckgo